-Prophetic words from Jezebel's prophets can get you killed.
+False Prophets from Jezebel's prophetic ministry can prophecy false words that can get you killed.
 Jezebel was the daughter of Ethbal, king of the Sidonians.
 Her father was the high priest of the goddess, Ashtoreth a female deity.
 She was given to wed Ahab, king of Israel, to form a covenant between the two nations.
 Jezebel was a wicked queen.
 She set out to murder the prophets of Jehovah by the thousands.
 The few that remained hid themselves in caves.
 Others compromised their prophetic ministries and gave themselves to her.

 Jezebel was a prophetess.
 She served a foreign spirit named Ashtoreth.
 One of her noted traits was her ability to teach and train people for prophetic ministry.
 She has a large following today.
 Every generation must guard themselves against this seducing goddess of war that will hijack the prophetic ministry in every generation when given the chance.
 Jezebel is a false prophetess and teacher, cunning, deceptive, controlling and the number one adversary of Christ’s five-fold ascension gift prophets.

 Every prophet should be thoroughly schooled in recognizing Jezebel’s ministry.
 Her servants look to her leadership.
 She can preach, pray and prophesy better than anyone you have ever encountered.
 She is crafty, cunning, alluring and deceptive.
 Know the logos, judge everything you hear, examine the fruit every prophet’s life and pray for the Holy Spirit’s discernment.
 Avoid her and her prophetic network at all cost.
 She is deadly, and thousands have been slain by her.
 Could you be next?
 She is watching you right now.